-Spring is an exciting time of year for trout fishing with the lowland lakes opener and the annual statewide Trout Derby starting on April 24, so we wanted to share some basic tips for those just starting out and a rundown of trout highlights in store in April.
+Spring is an exciting time of year for trout fishing with the lowland lakes opener and the annual statewide Trout Derby starting on April 22, so we’re sharing the rundown of what you need to know to take part in the action, including some basic tips for those just starting out.

 Gear and tactics

-When it comes to rods, reels, rigs, baits, lures, and tactics, the options are nearly endless and can be overwhelming if you’re new to the sport, so check out our “Basic Techniques for Trout Fishing in Washington” video.
+When it comes to rods, reels, rigs, baits, lures, and tactics, the options are nearly endless and can be overwhelming if you’re new to trout fishing, so check out our “Basic Techniques for Trout Fishing in Washington” video:

 This video showcases basic approaches to catching trout in lowland lakes throughout the state.
 The techniques you’ll learn include the slip-sinker rig for bottom fishing and the slip-bobber rig for fishing at any depth.
 You’ll also get to know various bait choices and knot tying, giving you what you need to know to be successful and then you can explore other options as you like.